Picos/hackathon-jarvis/README.md

 1. **Text Messages**: Send direct messages to the bot in Teams chat
 2. **Meeting Participation**: The bot automatically joins when invited to meetings
-3. **Voice Interaction**: Say "Hey AssistBot" followed by your question during meetings
+3. **Voice Interaction**: Say "Hey Jarvis" followed by your question during meetings
 4. **Meeting Assistant**: The bot can provide meeting summaries, answer questions, and assist with tasks

 ### Supported Commands

-- `Hey AssistBot, what's the weather?`
+- `Hey Jarvis, what's the weather?`
-- `Hey AssistBot, summarize this meeting`
+- `Hey Jarvis, summarize this meeting`
-- `Hey AssistBot, schedule a follow-up meeting`
+- `Hey Jarvis, schedule a follow-up meeting`
-- `Hey AssistBot, what are the action items?`
+- `Hey Jarvis, what are the action items?`

 ## API Endpoints